United Nations Population Fund: Areas of work

 The Fund raises awareness of and supports efforts to meet these goals, advocates close attention to population concerns and helps nations formulate policies and strategies in support of sustainable development.
 Osotimehin assumed leadership in January 2011.
 The Fund is also represented by UNFPA Goodwill Ambassadors and a Patron.

 How it works

 UNFPA works in partnership with governments, along with other United Nations agencies, communities, NGOs, foundations and the private sector, to raise awareness and mobilize the support and resources needed to achieve its mission to promote the rights and health of women and young people.
+For instance, it is one of the co-sponsors of the Special Programme on Human Reproduction.

 Contributions from governments and the private sector to UNFPA in 2016 totaled $848 million.
-The amount includes $353 million to the organization's core resources and $495 million earmarked for specific programs and initiatives.
-As a result of the economic impact of coronavirus pandemic, United Kingdom imposed 85% aid cut to UNFPA.
+The amount includes $353 million for the organization's core resources and $495 million earmarked for specific programs and initiatives.
+As a result of the economic impact of coronavirus pandemic, the United Kingdom imposed 85% aid cut to UNFPA.